-Wendy Tate, Ph.D. is a Professor of Supply Chain Management Department of Marketing and Supply Chain Management at the University of Tennessee.
-She teaches undergraduate, MBA, Executive, and PhD students Strategic Sourcing and Sustainability.
-She has an interest in the financial impacts of business decisions across the supply chain.
+Wendy Tate is a professor in the Department of Supply Chain Management.
+She teaches strategic sourcing and sustainability to undergraduate, MBA, executive and doctoral students.
+She is interested in the financial impacts of business decisions across the supply chain.

 Media & Press Releases